Mvwestbury/AncientGenomicsWorkshop25/README.md

-# Task 3: Ancient DNA simulation
+# Task 3: Ancient DNA simulation - outputs are found in /home/wpsg/workshop_materials/31_ancient_genomics/Results/Task3
 In this task we will simulate raw sequencing reads from a high quality modern genome with ancient damage using gargammel and map the reads to a reference genome

 **Note** This also takes awhile so output can be found in Results/Task3
-* Build fasta using consensus base call in ANGSD and unzip it
+* Build fasta using consensus base call in ANGSD and unzip it (Takes ~ seconds to run)

-`angsd -minq 20 -docounts 1 -minmapq 20 -i NamCrocuta_map_merged_sort_RG_Hi1.bam -dofasta 2 -setmindepthind 10 -out NamCrocuta -rf Reference_genomes/Crocuta_scaffold1.txt`
+`angsd -minq 20 -docounts 1 -minmapq 20 -i Spotted_map_bams/NamCrocuta_map_merged_sort_RG_Hi1.bam -dofasta 2 -setmindepthind 10 -out NamCrocuta -rf Reference_genomes/Crocuta_scaffold1.txt`

 `gunzip NamCrocuta.fa.gz`
-* Prepare directories for gargammel including three directories “bact” “cont” “endo”
+* Prepare directory you want the output to go for gargammel and then within that directory make three directories “bact” “cont” “endo”

 `mkdir NamCroc`